Any funding or bursary questions? Please call Student Finances Client Service team on 021 808 3530 or log a ticket on our service desk portal.

 Summary of conditions for an excellence award

-Senior Merit Bursary (for senior-year students)
+Senior Merit Award (for senior-year students)

 *The rebate excludes module and/or programme costs and it does not cover other expenses such as textbooks, accommodation, meals, and transport.

-- If a student de-registers before the end of the first semester, the full award will be forfeited.
+3. If a student de-registers before the end of the first semester, the full award will be forfeited.
 If a student de-registered during the course of the second semester, 50% of the award will be forfeited.

-- A recipient whose parent(s) qualify for an SU staff rebate on tuition fees will receive a pro-rated percentage of the award.
+4. A recipient whose parent(s) qualify for an SU staff rebate on tuition fees will receive a pro-rated percentage of the award.

-- The award will settle the Student Fees account first.
-Only thereafter, any credit available may be used for allowance disbursements such as accommodation, meals, textbooks, and travel associated with the student’s circumstances and living arrangements.
+In addition to this, however, for the Excel Award and the Access Award only: after settling the Student Fees account, any credit available may be used for allowance disbursements such as accommodation, meals, textbooks, and travel associated with the student’s circumstances and living arrangements.

 When are monies paid out?